-For storage drives these are the interfaces which allows the data to move in and out of the drive.
+For storage drives, these are the interfaces which allow the data to move in and out of the drive.
 Depending upon the speed your computer supports you can get the USB drive for yourself.
-If your machine is capable to support USB 3.0 then you can get same speed drive.
+If your machine is capable to support USB 3.0 then you can get the same speed drive.
 The difference between USb 3.0 and USB 2.0 is that the USB 3.0 transfer files 10 times faster than the USB 2.0 drive.

 Security of USB drives

-Well, everyone want a drive that is secure enough to protect the data.
-But it’s not necessary in all cases as sometime we only Use thumb drives for transferring files from one location to other so there’s no as such security threats involved.
-But if you are using the drive for archiving files for longer period and data is proprietary then security is a major concern.
+Well, everyone wants a drive that is secure enough to protect the data.
+But it’s not necessary in all cases as sometimes we only Use thumb drives for transferring files from one location to other so there’s no as such security threats involved.
+But if you are using the drive for archiving files for a longer period and data is proprietary then security is a major concern.
 Different security issues can be:

-- Smaller size of drive makes the USBs prone to loose
+- The smaller size of drive makes the USBs prone to loose

-- Difficulty of tracking physically is restricted by companies
+- The difficulty of tracking physically is restricted by companies

 - They can easily transfer malware from one machine to other